dougflip/BladeJs/README.md

 BladeJs is a small JavaScript library which maps HTML5 data attributes to jQuery AJAX requests.
 Built as a jQuery plugin the core functionality handles registering events, serializing data, invoking AJAX methods, and passing the response to a JavaScript function.
 Check out some [examples](http://www.dougflip.com/BladeJs) and [wiki](https://github.com/dougflip/BladeJs/wiki) for a full list of features.

-####The ajaxOn Method
-The ajaxOn method is the central piece of BladeJs.
-Here we use jQuery to select all elements on the page with an "ajax-on" CSS class and apply the plugin to them.
+####Basic Usage
+We will set up two things in document ready in order to make the most of BladeJs.
+First, we'll provide a few default handlers that cover our most common success and failure actions.
+Then we'll wire any element with the CSS class <code>ajax-on</code> to be handled by the ajaxOn method of Blade.

 <pre>
 $(function(){
+  $.fn.blade({ajaxSuccess: bladeSuccess_default, ajaxError: bladeError_default});
   $('.ajax-on').blade('ajaxOn');
 });
 </pre>

-####The Markup
-Now that we have BladeJs looking for ".ajax-on" elements, let's see how to construct some markup.
-Here's an example of a select list which needs to issue an ajax request when an "onchange" event is triggered.
-Notice how values are stored as HTML5 attributes and use a "blade" namespace by default.
+Let's build a select list which will make an AJAX request on change.

 <pre>
-&lt;select class="ajax-on"
+&lt;select class="ajax-on" data-blade-url="/Address/UpdateByType" data-blade-serialize=".address-type"&gt;
-          data-blade-on="change"
-          data-blade-url="/Address/UpdateByType"
-          data-blade-serialize=".address-type"
-          data-blade-success="ajaxSuccess"&gt;
 </pre>

-####The Result
-Now every time the select triggers a "change" event BladeJs will serialize all elements with the "address-type" CSS class, send the values to "/Address/UpdateByType", and pass the response to the ajaxSuccess function.
+Now every time the select triggers a <code>change</code> event BladeJs will serialize all elements with the "address-type" CSS class, send the values to "/Address/UpdateByType", and pass the response to the bladeSuccess_default function.

-####What Else?
+####More Info
-BladeJs is built around defaults and ease of use.
-For example, in the above markup we can remove the <code>data-blade-on</code> attribute because select elements operate on the change method by default.
-There is also support for registering global handlers for success, error, and beforeSend callbacks.
-Check out the [wiki](https://github.com/dougflip/BladeJs/wiki) and [examples](http://www.dougflip.com/BladeJs) for in depth info.
+BladeJs uses defaults as much as possible, but any of these values can be overridden via data attributes.
+The idea is for the plugin to work effortlessly for common scenarios, but provide the flexibility to handle more advanced situations.
+Check out the [wiki](https://github.com/dougflip/BladeJs/wiki) and [examples](http://www.dougflip.com/BladeJs) for more in depth info.